yoodame/ld_import/INSTALL.markdown

   Unless you're importing a whole lot of data this may never be an issue, but it's something to be aware of.
 It is set with "memory_limit" in "php.ini"

 - **MySQL packet size limit:**
   The Drupal Batch API temporarily saves data to the database between each batch that it processes.
-In the case of RDFimporter, this means saving a big chunk of data that it fetched.
+In the case of Linked Data Import, this means saving a big chunk of data that it fetched.
 The default limit for some installations is 1MB, which is a definite problem.
 This is set with "max_allowed_packet" in "my.cnf".
 The [Drupal requirements page][requirements] recommends at least 16MB.

 [requirements]: http://drupal.org/requirements